A Retrospective on the 2010 Elections

-LOUISVILLE, KY — Four local campaign experts will analyze the outcomes of the 2010 mid-term elections in a 90-minute session at the University of Louisville (map).
+Four local campaign experts will analyze the outcomes of the 2010 mid-term elections in a 90-minute session at the University of Louisville's Ford Hall (map).

-Dr. Laurie Rhodebeck, an associate political science professor at the University of Louisville, will moderate.
+Laurie Rhodebeck, PhD, an associate political science professor at the University of Louisville, will moderate.
 Rhodebeck's research focuses on American politics, parties and elections and media and politics.

 Al Cross is the director of the Institute for Rural Journalism and Community Issues at the University of Kentucky and former Courier-Journal reporter.
 He spent more than 15 years as the Louisville newspaper's chief political writer, covering presidential to local elections and all facets of state government.